 Ensure success with this stepwise guide for making chocolate crinkle cookies!

 Tired of those plain boring party desserts that never seem to excite you?
-Coconut macaroons are just the perfect coconut dessert to send you to heaven.
+Coconut macaroons are just the ideal coconut dessert to send you to heaven.
 This delicate recipe is essentially a drop cookie that gives the starring role to sweet shredded coconut.

 Slightly crunchy on the outside and moist, chewy on the inside, coconut macaroons offer a delightful texture contrast.
 The coconut flavor really shines through.
 Though this finger food is great served plain, dipping it in melted chocolate is a whole new level.